Louis Arthur Charles: Prince William and Duchess Kate name new royal baby

 Breaking News Emails

-The newest member of the royal family is fifth in line to the throne, and Queen Elizabeth II's sixth great-grandchild.
+The newest member of the royal family is fifth in line to the throne, and the queen's sixth great-grandchild.

 The young family now lives in London's Kensington Palace, where William and his brother Prince Harry grew up, after residing for several years at their country home in Norfolk, Anmer Hall.

-This year is full of momentous occasions for the royals, who will celebrate Harry’s marriage on May 19.
+This year is full of momentous occasions for the royals, who will celebrate Harry’s marriage to Meghan Markle on May 19.
 In November, Prince Charles, the queen’s son and first-in-line to the throne, will celebrate his 70th birthday.